Without Cong's role, no change of guard possible at Centre: Antony | Politics

 Asked about the current state of affairs in the wake of communal violence in Delhi and elsewhere, he said the situation is bad and painful.

 ''Today's scenario is very very painful.
-India is the only country where all religions, all castes and creeds, different languages flourish.
-The main strength of India is its unity in diversity.
-A concerted effort to bring about uniformity in every field is dangerous for the country.
-We must maintain and safeguard India's unity in diversity at all costs,'' the veteran leader said.
+India is the only country where all religions, all castes and creeds, different languages and different languages they live together harmoniously.
+That atmosphere of diversity is under threat.
+The main strength of India is unity in diversity.
+Instead of maintaining it there is a concerted attempt to impose uniformity everywhere.
+That is a danger to India's unity,'' the veteran leader said.

+''Imposing uniformity in every field is dangerous.
+Maintaining unity in diversity is the real safeguard to India's unity,'' he noted.

 Antony, who is shifting his residence to Kerala from Delhi and quitting national politics, was interacting with reporters at his house here.

-Antony said he would not be able to attend the shivir due to his health as he has been advised rest by doctors after he contracted COVID-19 twice and is still feeling its after-effects.
+Antony said he would not be able to attend this session due to his health as he has been advised rest by doctors after he contracted COVID-19 twice and is still feeling its after-effects.

 The veteran Congress leader pointed out that the party lost in entire north India in the 1977 general election and even the then prime minister Indira Gandhi had to face poll defeat, but it came back to power soon.